Hasselø Plantage

 Hasselø Plantage is a coastal village located 4 km south of Nykøbing on the Danish island of Falster.
-As of 2022, it has a population of 222.
+As of 2025, it has a population of 212.

 History

 Hasselø was once an island but since dikes were built in 1873 it has been a part of Falster.
 Around 1600, on the initiative of Queen Sophie, the wife of King Frederick II, a colony of Dutchmen was established on Hasselø to supply Nykøbing Palace with vegetables.
-During the Second World War, the Germans operated a radar station and surveillance facilities in Hasselø.
+During the Second World War, the German military operated a radar station and surveillance facilities in Hasselø.